 My name is S. O’Duinn Magee, and I’m a writer.

-Starting again: People are fascinated by writers, by how they get their ideas.
+People are fascinated by writers and often ask: how do writers get their ideas?
 So even though no one has been plying me with questions about how I get my ideas, I figure I’ll talk about the concept anyway.
 Here goes.

 I’ve been thinking a lot about balls.